Golf Ball Speed: The King of Distance

 I believe the most foolproof method is to train several times a week, focusing on strength, mobility, and power.
 There are plenty of golf-specific programs out there that can help.
 One recommendation would be to find a TPI certified trainer.
 Also, this article, written by Mike Carroll from Fit For Golf, goes over his top nine golf exercises.

 Additionally, Overspeed training has become a prevalent method of increasing clubhead speed.
+SuperSpeed Golf has become the gold standard for speed training in the golf industry.
 This can be done by itself or in conjunction with a workout routine.

 Wrapping It Up